Resting Myocardial Perfusion Scan

 anesthesia, contrast dyes, iodine, tape, or latex.

 will give you instructions as to how long to withhold food or liquids.
-Do not eat
+Don't eat or

 Also, avoid any prescription and over-the-counter medicines that contain caffeine.